 The five original moms are: Carol Payne, Pam Ferguson, Carolyn Embry, Jean Garner and Sharon Craven.

-Since celebrating our 25th year, we have grown to 108 chldren.
+Since celebrating our 25th year, we have grown to 140 chldren.
 In Fall 2012 we added a kindergarten class, our eighth class.
-And in 2014, we added our ninth class, a Monday-only class for homeschooled children.
+And in 2014, we added our ninth class, for homeschooled children, that has grown from a one-day-a-week class to, starting Fall 2018, three days a week.
+And in Fall 2017, we added Tuesdays to our schedule in several preschool classes.